-WP Rocket automatically applies 80% of web performance best practices by default, so you should already notice better performance for your site.
+The WP Rocket plugin automatically applies 80% of web performance best practices by default, so you should already notice better performance for your site once it’s installed.

 On the first page, cache, the default settings are good except for one.
 Cache Lifespan is set to 10 hours which is the default.
 This should be changed to 0 (zero) hours.